dy1z/docs/content/docs/development/components.md

 <!--[if mso]></div></v:rect><![endif]-->
 ```

 We would like to access data being sent to the Component under the `data` variable.
-The 'body' of the Component or, in our case, the HTML to be overlayed, we will access under the `content` variable.
+The 'body' of the Component or, in our case, the HTML to be overlayed, will be accessible under the `content` variable.

-## Importing

-Save the Component to `src/components/vmlbg.njk` and import it into a Template:
+Save the Component to `src/components/vmlbg.njk`

+## Import

+Import the Component you just created in a Template, with the `{% component %}` tag:

 ```js
 {% component "src/components/vmlbg.njk" %}